harelba/q/mkdocs/docs/index.md

 ## Implementation
 Behind the scenes q creates a "virtual" sqlite3 database that does not contain data of its own, but attaches to multiple other databases as follows:

 * When reading delimited files or data from `stdin`, it will analyze the data and construct an in-memory "adhoc database" that contains it.
-The virtual database will be attached to this adhoc database
+This adhoc database will be attached to the virtual database
 * When a delimited file has a `.qsql` cache, it will attach to that file directly, without having to read it into memory
-* When querying a standard sqlite3 file, it will attach the virtual database to it as well, without reading it into memory. sqlite3 files are auto-detected, no need for any special filename extension
+* When querying a standard sqlite3 file, it will be attached to the virtual database to it as well, without reading it into memory. sqlite3 files are auto-detected, no need for any special filename extension

 The user query will be executed directly on the virtual database, using the attached databases.